unicornrainbow/kevin_bacon/README.md

 # LICENSE

-The application is purely for demonstration purposes.
-All rights retained.
+The application is for demonstrational purposes only.
+All rights reserved.